collections_bookmark Part of Bloomburrow

 How often is Twilight Mire drawn in a Commander game?

-What turn does Twilight Mire usually hit the battlefield?
+What turn does Twilight Mire typically hit the battlefield?

 Does casting Twilight Mire correlate with winning?